 Maximise your chances of becoming pregnant by predicting your two most fertile days in the month with our FIRST RESPONSE™ Complete Pregnancy Planning Kit.
-The kit contains seven ovulation prediction tests and a FIRST RESPONSE™ Digital Pregnancy Test.
+The kit contains seven ovulation prediction tests and a FIRST RESPONSE™ Early Result In-Stream Pregnancy Test.

 After you determine the best day to start testing based on your monthly cycle, you can use the FIRST RESPONSE™ Ovulation Prediction Tests any time that day.
 You do not have to use your first morning urine.
 However, you should do the test about the same time each day.
 Reduce your liquid for two hours before testing, since drinking excessive amounts of liquid intake can dilute the LH in your urine.

 Since not every woman ovulates mid-cycle, you may not detect the LH surge in the first 7 days of testing.
 This could mean you have not ovulated yet and you should continue testing with additional FIRST RESPONSE™ Ovulation Prediction Tests or start testing a few days earlier next month.

 First, it is important to remember that it can take normal, healthy couples many months to become pregnant.
 There are many factors that affect your ability to become pregnant even if you have been able to have intercourse during your most fertile time.
 If after several months you have no success, consult your physician.
 Since you have been monitoring your LH surge with the FIRST RESPONSE™ Complete Pregnancy Planning Kit, you will be able to give your doctor a clearer picture of when you have been ovulating.